mattcouchman/mattcouchman.github.io/_posts/2016-02-02-palette-function.md

 ---
 layout: post
-title:  "Sass color palette function"
+title:  "Managing brand colours and palettes in large scale applications using Sass"
-date:   2016-02-02 17:14:12
+date:   2016-02-02 20:14:12
 description: Sass palette function for working with color variables and palettes.
 ---

-When it comes to creating a Sass structure for large applications I always wonder about best practices in terms of naming the colours and palettes.
-I generally tend to avoid actual colour names, to guard against future changes to brand colours.
+When it comes to structuring Sass in large applications it's difficult to come up with a solution in terms of best practices and naming conventions for colours and palettes.
+In general, I tend to avoid actual colour names, to guard against future changes to brand colours.

-For example, if we have a website consisting of 100s of pages and classes such as `.bg-blue`, what happens when the company decides to rebrand to red?
-We have to go through all the pages and change `.bg-blue` to `.bg-red` - not ideal.
+For example, if we have a website consisting of 100s of pages and classes (such as `.bg-blue`), what happens when the company decides to rebrand to red?
+We have to go through all of the markup and change `.bg-blue` to `.bg-red`, or just explain to newer developers that `.bg-blue` actually means red now... not ideal.

-Likewise in your Sass files, you would have to root through all your files to replace `$blue` with `$red`.
+Likewise in your Sass files, you would have to go through all of your files to replace `$blue` with `$red`.

 <!--excerpt-->

-So I usually en up calling my brand colours something abstract, like `.bg-alpha`.
-That way, we can make 'alpha' any colour we want, without it impacting the CSS or markup.
+To get around this I usually end up naming my colour variables something abstract, like 'alpha'.
+That way, we can make 'alpha' any colour we want, without it impacting the CSS or markup if we decide to change the colour at a later date.

-But recently I've been thinking about how we can be a bit more clever in terms of naming both our colours and colour palettes.
-So how do we go about naming our variables in our Sass files?
-We could just go down a route like `$color-alpha: #ff0;`, which works absolutely fine.
-However we can get a bit more clever about it.
-Sass comes with really powerful features like arrays, functions and loops, and with a combination of those we can create a smarter way of referencing our colours throughout our stylesheets.
+So recently I've been thinking about how we can be a bit more clever in terms of naming both our colours and colour palettes.
+Sass is a great tool, and it comes with some really powerful features that we're used to using every day in other programming languages - including functions.
+This is a function that I wrote in Sass to allow us to reference colours by their palette and shade.
+I'll explain more below.

 So to start we need an array (Sass list) of our colour palette(s).
 I've added two different palettes below: